Editor’s note: This story was previously published in January 2019 and has since been updated and republished.

 No matter how innovative or utilitarian a new platform may be, all modern technologies require a catalyst to operate.
 For most devices, this requirement translates into a lithium-based power source.
 Nowadays, almost everything we use runs on the silver-white metal.
 Logically, the idea of buying lithium stocks is a frequently made suggestion.

 Why the disconnect between lithium stocks and underlying industry demand?
-Mostly, experts in the field forecasted an overabundance of supply due to mining companies ramping-up production.
-Additionally, last year Morgan Stanley analysts predicted a massive drop in the commodity’s price over the next few years that could outpace even tremendous demand from electric vehicle companies.
+Mostly, experts in the field forecast an overabundance of supply due to mining companies ramping-up production.
+Additionally, last year Morgan Stanley analysts predicted a massive drop in the commodity’s price over the next few years that could outpace even tremendous demand from electric-vehicle companies.

 The bearish prognostications occurred in the first two months of this year.
 Unfortunately, lithium and lithium-based battery stocks have largely failed to recover from the sentiment fallout.
-Recently, though they have begun their slow return, adding a little more than 1% so far this year.
+Recently, though they have begun their slow return, adding nearly 10% in the last two weeks.

 Granted, the extreme negativity makes this sector incredibly risky.
 But I also want to remind readers that forecasts are ultimately opinions.
 They may be well-crafted or well-analyzed opinions, but they’re still non-factual expectations of future events.

 I choose to rely more heavily on actual data.
 The abundance of evidence demonstrates that lithium demand is increasing in virtually every corner of the broad, technological spectrum.
 Perhaps mining production could outpace demand.
 But for now, lithium continues to be among the most highly requested industrial commodities.